dragon7-fc/misc/algorithm/LeetCode/[Medium] [Solution] 486. Predict the Winner.md

 Thus, for the turn of Player 1, we can add its score obtained to the total score and for Player 2's turn, we can substract its score from the total score.
 At the end, we can check if the total score is greater than or equal to zero(equal score of both players), to predict that Player 1 will be the winner.

 Thus, by making use of a recursive function `winner(nums,s,e,turn)` which predicts the winner for the $nums$ array as the score array with the elements in the range of indices $[s,e]$ currently being considered, given a particular player's turn, indicated by $turn=1$ being Player 1's turn and $turn=-1$ being the Player 2's turn, we can predict the winner of the given problem by making the function call `winner(nums,0,n-1,1)`.
-Here, nn refers to the length of $nums$ array.
+Here, $n$ refers to the length of $nums$ array.

 In every turn, we can either pick up the first($nums[s]$) or the last($nums[e]$) element of the current subarray.
 Since both the players are assumed to be playing smartly and making the best move at every step, both will tend to maximize their scores.
 Thus, we can make use of the same function winner to determine the maximum score possible for any of the players.